skip navigation

 Standard volleyball rosters are filled with 10-12 athletes, although there are variations.
 Given substitution rules, it is difficult for a coach to play more than 9 or 10 athletes per game.
 In some cases, it makes sense to take only 10 players on a team to avoid a situation where one or two athletes rarely see game time.
 Some teams will occasionally take more than 12 players if there is upside potential for all of them, although that is the exception rather than the rule.

-While is varies based on age group, only 20%-40% of athletes who tryout will make an NYC Juniors National or Travel team.
+While it varies based on age group, only 20%-40% of athletes who tryout will make an NYC Juniors National or Travel team.
 Numbers tend to be lower at 11U, 12U, 13U and 18U age groups, but 14s-17s age groups see 80+ athletes competing for 20-24 roster spots each year.

 How many teams will there be?